Translate This Page

 The Mechanics, Bodywork, Interior light weight Cupboards/Worktops, 240v/12v Electrics, Water system, Boiler, External purpose built Generator cupboard, Towbar, etc were all done in the workshop.
 No shipping to external companies.

 What, no Stainless Steel?
 Click here for more information and pictures.

 We don't know any other company that restores a van to such a high level of mechanical reliability and carries out Catering Conversions to the standard above.
 We do it so well, we guarantee it, all of it.
 12 months Warranty.

-We are unique in the UK in keeping a stock of exchange Engines, all guaranteed 12 months, rebuilt Steering Racks, rebuilt Driveshafts, rebuilt Starter Motors, etc. We also carry a stock of New spare parts from Clutch to Headlights with twice the light output.
+We are unique in the UK in keeping a stock of exchange Engines, all guaranteed 12 months, rebuilt Steering Racks, rebuilt Driveshafts, rebuilt Starter Motors, etc. We also carry a stock of New spare parts from Clutch to Halogen Headlights.

 Many restorations of Citroen H vans are destined for conversion to a Catering vehicle where reliability is key and the value of the van is it's ability to earn money with the lowest possible expense.
-A Catering H van that spends months in the Garage generating huge Bills but earning nothing, is worth nothing whatever.
+A Catering H van that spends months in the Garage generating huge Bills but earning nothing, is not worth a lot.

 While we love the Citroen H van, no 50 year old van is likely to be associated with the sentence "working every day, reliable, low cost vehicle" when first dragged out of hibernation.
 That's where we are Head and Shoulders above the rest.
 Our Catering conversions have a full mechanical rebuild.